August 1, 2016

 While a college degree is not always required to work in law enforcement, it can give you an advantage over other job applicants.
 More and more, a bachelor's degree indicates a level of discipline and training that appeals to employers and many federal agencies require it.

 According to a 2015 survey by the U.S. Bureau of Labor Statistics, veterans who have a bachelor's degree have higher rates of employment than veterans with a high school diploma.
 A criminal justice degree can be especially helpful.
-It will enable you to capitalize on your existing skills, while broadening your other skills to be the most well-rounded and capable employee.
+It can enable you to capitalize on your existing skills, while broadening your other skills to be the most well-rounded and capable employee.

-If you're a veteran considering a degree program, you're likely aware that the GI Bill can assist your education.
+If you're a veteran considering a degree program, you're likely aware that the GI Bill® can assist your education.
 SNHU is proud to work with servicemembers, providing advisors who have experience in your branch of the military, and veterans such as Evenson who are teaching in the criminal justice program.
-If you're considering a degree at SNHU, visit the military application information - the admissions team is committed to helping you every step of the way.
+If you're considering a degree at SNHU, visit the military application information - the admission team is committed to helping you every step of the way.

 SNHU's online BS in Criminal Justice offers several concentrations, so you can find the best fit for your skills and professional plans.

 If you're an active-duty servicemember preparing to transition into civilian life, or a veteran, law enforcement may be the most intuitive career move, allowing you to maximize your self-discipline, adaptability, and firearms experience.
-SNHU's comprehensive program in Police Administration and Operations will prepare you to get the most out of academy training.
-Whether you want to be on the front lines or behind the scenes, you'll gain a broad range of skills that police departments will value and reward.
+SNHU's comprehensive program in Police Administration and Operations can prepare you to get the most out of academy training.
+Whether you want to be on the front lines or behind the scenes, you'll gain a broad range of skills that police departments value and reward.
 Between leadership and management classes, and more specific options such as Effective Patrol and Community Policing, you'll be ready for a variety of positions ranging from law enforcement to private security to corrections.
 If you already have a bachelor's degree and want to prepare for leadership positions, SNHU's MS in Criminal Justice offers a Public Safety Administration concentration.

 Criminology is a fascinating field focused on criminal minds.
 What are the reasons for deviant behavior?
 How can understanding them help address crime at all levels?
 SNHU's unique concentration in Criminology supplies essential training in ethics, sociology, psychology, and criminal justice leadership.
 If you are curious about how human and environmental factors contribute to violence, criminology could be a great fit.

 The concentration in Human Services is ideal for veterans who want to focus on helping the people our criminal justice system serves.
-For job seekers with degrees, the U.S Bureau of Labor Statistics predicts a 10 percent growth in social and community service management positions by the year 2024.
+For job seekers with degrees, the U.S Bureau of Labor Statistics predicts a 10% growth in social and community service management positions by the year 2024.
 The field includes elder, family and child advocacy.

-SNHU's concentration in corrections will prepare you for careers such as probation and parole officer, correctional case manager or administrator, and more.
+SNHU's concentration in corrections prepares you for careers such as probation and parole officer, correctional case manager or administrator, and more.
 These positions are always in demand, particularly for military servicemembers.
 In fact, the Federal Bureau of Prisons encourages veterans to apply for correctional jobs.
-In this program, as with others at SNHU, your faculty will have years of hands-on, real-world experience.
+In this program, as with others at SNHU, your faculty have years of hands-on, real-world experience.
 You'll emerge with a research paper suitable for presenting at conferences - a great way to get your knowledge to other professionals and job markets in your field.

-SNHU's innovative concentration in Homeland Security and counterterrorism will connect you to a rapidly growing field.
+SNHU's innovative concentration in Homeland Security and counterterrorism can connect you to a rapidly growing field.
 You'll study the causes and mindsets of domestic and international terrorism and the many ways to combat them.
 You'll emerge prepared for a variety of jobs, including investigator, federal agent, and dispute resolution specialist.
 If you already have an undergraduate degree and want to dive deep into counterterrorism, forge ahead to SNHU's MS in Criminal Justice concentration in advanced counterterrorism and Homeland Security.

 However you've served, as a veteran you are uniquely suited for many areas of criminal justice.
-A criminal justice degree will strengthen the skills you've learned in the military.
+A criminal justice degree can strengthen the skills you've learned in the military.
 You're already committed to teamwork, integrity, levelheadedness and logic.
 What else do you need to make the leap?

 "You need the desire to help," said Czarnec.
 "You have to have a heart, compassion.
 No one dials 911 for a birthday party.
 [People] are having a problem and you want to help them."